micahflee/linux_harden/README.md

 ## To Do

 * Harden default browser profiles for Chrome and Firefox
-* Write AppArmor profiles for Chrome, Thunderbird, Pidgin, Skype
+* Write AppArmor profiles for Chrome, Thunderbird, Pidgin, LibreOffice, Jitsi, Skype, VLC